snowplow-archive/snowplow.github.com/README.md

 #### 8. Previewing the changes locally

 This is advisable before performing any commits :-).
-To preview the site on your local machine, navigate to the repo:
+To preview the site on your host machine, you'll need to build it in the VM (guest machine):

+	$ vagrant ssh
-	cd snowplow.github.com
+	$ cd /vagrant/snowplow.github.com

-And run Jekyll

-	jekyll --server
+	$ jekyll --server

-This will compile the website to the _site directory. to view the website, enter

-	localhost:4000

-In your browser URL window.
+This will build the website and serve it to port localhost:4000.
+The Vagrant box is setup to forward this to localhost:4001 on your host machine, so open up a browser and enter `localhost:4001`.
+You should see the updated website displayed.

 Remember, if you don't like what you see, and modify the site, to preview the changes, you'll need to CTRL-C out of Jekyll, then re-run